mtlynch/mtlynch.io/content/retrospectives/2020/01/index.md

 * I created a minimum viable product for WanderJest.
 * I sold my biggest Enterprise plan for Zestful.
-* I reached about 80% complete on [my port of mtlynch.io](https://github.com/mtlynch/migrate-mtlynch-to-hugo) from Jekyll to Hugo.
+* I [ported](https://github.com/mtlynch/mtlynch.io/pull/500) this blog from Jekyll to Hugo
+  * It was a lot of [tedious work](https://github.com/mtlynch/migrate-mtlynch-to-hugo), but Editing posts is [*so* much easier](https://twitter.com/deliberatecoder/status/1213966412793991168).

 ### Lessons learned